-Key areas under consideration include the surrounding sidewalks adjacent to the subject site, building access points, and the proposed common amenity spaces (grade and Level 8).
+Key areas under consideration include the public sidewalks adjacent to the subject site, building access points, and the common amenity terraces serving the proposed development.
 Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.